Richard Diebenkorn: Biography

-In 1945, Diebenkorn was scheduled to deploy to Japan; however, with the end of the war in August 1945, he was discharged, and he returned to life in the Bay Area.
+In 1945, Diebenkorn was scheduled to deploy to Japan; however, with the war's end in August 1945, he was discharged and returned to life in the Bay Area.

 During the late 1940s and early 1950s, Diebenkorn lived and worked in various places: San Francisco and Sausalito (1946–47 and 1947–1950), Woodstock, New York (1947), Albuquerque, New Mexico (1950–1952), Urbana, Illinois (1952–53), and Berkeley, California (1953–1966).
 He developed his own style of abstract expressionist painting.
-After World War II, the focus of the art world shifted from the School of Paris to the United States and, in particular, to the New York School.
+After World War II, the art world's focus shifted from the School of Paris to the United States and, in particular, to the New York School.
 In 1946, Diebenkorn enrolled as a student in the California School of Fine Arts (CSFA) in San Francisco (now known as the San Francisco Art Institute), which was developing its own vigorous style of abstract expressionism.
 In 1947, after ten months in Woodstock on an Alfred Bender travel grant, Diebenkorn returned to the CSFA, where he adopted abstract expressionism as his vehicle for self-expression.
 He was offered a place on the CSFA faculty in 1947 and taught there until 1950.
 He was influenced at first by Clyfford Still, who also taught at the CSFA from 1946 to 1950, Arshile Gorky, Hassel Smith, and Willem de Kooning.
 Diebenkorn became a leading abstract expressionist on the West Coast.
 From 1950 to 1952, Diebenkorn was enrolled under the G.I.
 Bill in the University of New Mexico’s graduate fine arts department, where he continued to adapt his abstract expressionist style.

 For the academic year 1952–53, Richard Diebenkorn took a faculty position at the University of Illinois in Urbana, where he taught painting and drawing.
 In November and December 1952, he had his first solo exhibit at a commercial art gallery, the Paul Kantor Gallery in Los Angeles.

 In September 1953, Diebenkorn moved to back to the San Francisco Bay Area from New York City, where he had spent the summer.
-He took a position at California College of Arts and Crafts in 1955 where he taught until 1958.
+He took a position at California College of Arts and Crafts in 1955, teaching until 1958.
 He established his home in Berkeley and lived there until 1966.
-It was during the first few years of this period that Diebenkorn abandoned his strict adherence to abstract expressionism and began to work in a more representational style.
+During the first few years of this period, Diebenkorn abandoned his strict adherence to abstract expressionism and began to work in a more representational style.
 By the mid-1950s, Diebenkorn had become an important figurative painter, in a style that bridged Henri Matisse and abstract expressionism.
 Diebenkorn, Elmer Bischoff, Henry Villierme, David Park, James Weeks, and others participated in a renaissance of figurative painting, dubbed the Bay Area Figurative Movement.
-His subject matter during this period included interiors, landscapes, and still lifes, as well as the human figure.
+His subject matter during this period included interiors, landscapes, still lifes, and the human figure.